inaz2/SimpleHTTPProxy/README.md

 Also some examples are included:

+- SSLStripSniffProxy: output POST parameters for login pages to stdout (also works via HTTP)
 - OffmousedownGoogleProxy: disable onmousedown URL rewriting in Google's Result Pages (HTTPS)
-- SSLSniffPasswordProxy: output POST parameters for login pages to stdout (also works via HTTP)

 "HTTP Strict Transport Security" policies [RFC 6797] make the browsers always use HTTPS for their domains, so this proxy doesn't work for such cases.

+## sslbumpping by SSLBumpProxy

+SSLBumpProxy inherits SimpleHTTPProxy and implements [Squid's SslBump](http://wiki.squid-cache.org/Features/SslBump)-like feature.

+- work as HTTPS proxy (also as HTTP proxy)
+- connect with the client using SSLBumpProxy's certificate
+- note that the client will raise a warning about the certificate

+An example is included:

+- SSLBurpSniffProxy: output POST parameters for login pages to stdout (also works via HTTP)

+Currently, SSLBumpProxy doesn't do dynamic certificate generation.
+Just use a prepared certificate.